-Lot #89 | Wild Places Of The Earth
+Item #89 | Wild Places Of The Earth

-by Sergey Melnikoff, a.k.a.
+Wild Places Of The Earth by Sergey Melnikoff, a.k.a.
 MFF

-The Kamchatka Peninsula, Russia.
-2003
+• Location: The Kamchatka Peninsula, Russia

-Camera Fuji Panorama GX617 / 90 mm Lens
+• Camera: Fuji Panorama GX617 / 90mm Lens

-● The ultraHD Photo Print Under 5 mm Thick Acrylic Glass
+• Material: UltraHD Photo Print Under 5 mm Thick Acrylic Glass

-● Free Worldwide Shipping in a Crate
+• Shipping: Free Worldwide Shipping in a Secure Crate

-Each MELNIKOFF artwork, which is available at our charity auction, maintaining its uniqueness and artistic value.
-By producing acrylic glass photographs at our production facility in Kyiv, we gives you the chance to own an exquisite work of art by one of the most well-known photographers in the world, as well as a historical memento created in Ukraine during the war.
+Each piece of MELNIKOFF artwork available in our charity shop retains its uniqueness and artistic value.
+Produced at our facility in Kyiv, these acrylic glass photographs offer you the opportunity to own an exquisite work of art by one of the world’s renowned photographers.
+Additionally, each piece serves as a historical memento created in Ukraine during the war.

 Available on backorder